thumbnail 1

 Jensen Beach 2

-After visiting a local diner for lunch while still carrying around salt in our hair and sand on our legs, we traveled back out to Hutchinson Island and turned into the now familiar drive at the Marriott to follow the road to our destination.
+After visiting a local diner for lunch, still carrying salt in our hair and sand on our legs, we traveled back out to Hutchinson Island and turned onto the now-familiar drive at the Marriott to follow the road to our destination.
 Just as before, we pulled into the parking lot to find it nearly full.
-There would be plenty of people watching here today.
+There would be plenty of people-watching here today.

-Now don’t laugh at me when I say this, but none of us had been ready to do anything more than wade into the water until we got to this protected little tub.
-There have been a multitude of shark attacks in the area lately and we at least wanted to make it a little harder for them if they wanted to target us.
-Not only having to get past the reef and into the tub, but now choosing our ankles among many instead of few.
-Without now being the only option of human food around though, we were ready to go crazy in the water.
+Now, don’t laugh when I say this, but none of us were ready to do anything more than wade into the water until we reached this protected little tub.
+There have been a multitude of shark attacks in the area lately, and we at least wanted to make it a little harder for them if they targeted us.
+Not only did we have to get past the reef and into the tub, but we were also choosing our ankles among many instead of a few.
+However, since we were no longer the only human food option around, we were ready to go crazy in the water.

-Walking out to the reef to do a little fishing we were awed to see schools of hundreds of fish riding each cresting wave toward us.
-We were sure there would be fresh snapper on the grill that night until the lifeguard blew the whistle at us and said we needed to move further down the beach and away from people.
-A possible blessing in disguise.
+As we walked out to the reef to do a little fishing, we were awed to see schools of hundreds of fish riding each cresting wave toward us.
+We were sure there would be fresh snapper on the grill that night until the lifeguard blew the whistle at us and said we needed to move further down the beach and away from people—a possible blessing in disguise.

-Down the point and around a corner were all these beautiful rocks that ran along the waters edge.
-Grabbing our soft cooler and all the fishing gear we walked over the thousands of seashells strewn in front of us and took shelter in front of one of these large boulders.
-Submerged under high tide, we were able to sneak in once it had fallen and situated ourselves on the still wet and worn away edges along the water.
-With the waves crashing up and only just touching our toes, it was an excellent little spot to loose yourself to the day.
-The perfect way to spend vacation time.
-Away from the city, away from the high rises, but instead just sitting at the waters edge.
-With the water lapping at my toes as I stared off into the horizon.
+Down the point and around a corner were all these beautiful rocks that ran along the water’s edge.
+Grabbing our soft cooler and all the fishing gear, we walked over the thousands of seashells strewn in front of us and took shelter in front of one of these large boulders.
+Submerged under high tide, we were able to sneak in once it had fallen and situated ourselves on the still-wet and worn-away edges along the water.
+With the waves crashing up and just touching our toes, it was an excellent little spot to lose yourself for the day.
+It was the perfect way to spend vacation time—away from the city and the high rises, just sitting at the water’s edge, with the water lapping at my toes as I stared off into the horizon.

 Fishing at Bathtub Reef beach